mongodb-labs/go-client-mongodb-atlas-app-services/.github/pull_request_template.md

 - [ ] Documentation fix/enhancement

 <!--
-What MongoDB Ops Manager Go Client issue does this PR address? (for example, #1234), remove this section if none -->
+What Atlas App Services Go client issue does this PR address? (for example, #1234), remove this section if none -->

 Closes #[issue number]